Eric O'Grady: Fictional character biography

-The Initiative

 In spite of his vows to Abigail, O'Grady continues his lewd and irredeemable ways upon joining the Initiative.
 In particular, during his first meeting with Taskmaster, O'Grady attempts to slander the Ant-Man name of his predecessor Scott Lang by passing off stories of his lewd stalker behavior regarding Ms. Marvel onto Lang, as well as claiming that Lang was never really an official member of the Avengers and that Lang was simply hiding inside the Avengers mansion during his tenure with the team and following the group around as a hanger-on.
-When Stature, Lang's daughter, overhears Taskmaster and O'Grady laughing at these lies, she attacks by growing to giant size and attempts to step on the human-sized O'Grady.
-Using his suit to increase his size to fight back, O'Grady tricks Stature into thinking the hero Stingray had been stepped on and killed in order to knock down with a cheap shot, mocking yelling "Who's Your Daddy Now?".
-This in turn causes Hank Pym to grow giant-sized and attack O'Grady.
+When Stature overhears Taskmaster and O'Grady laughing at these lies, Stature attacks by growing to giant size and attempts to step on the human-sized O'Grady.
+Using his Ant-Man suit to increase his size to fight back, O'Grady tricks Stature into thinking the hero Stingray had been stepped on and killed in order to knock down with a cheap shot, mocking yelling "Who's Your Daddy Now?".
+This in turn causes Pym to grow giant-sized and attack O'Grady.
 However, as their fight begins to attract the attention of people outside the Initiative compound, Taskmaster brings all three of the giants down with his shield.

 O'Grady is defeated by a clone of MVP, along with most of the recruits in his class.
-He hid from the rest of the action along with the Taskmaster.
+He hid from the rest of the action along with Taskmaster.

 O'Grady is later seen having a counseling session with Trauma, helping him with a repressed "naked Santa" memory from his childhood.

-When the Skrull begin an invasion in New York City, the Initiative are ordered to fight.
+When the Skrulls begin an invasion in New York City, the Initiative are ordered to fight.
 O'Grady decides to avoid this by shrinking down and hiding.
 He soon discovers that the Skrulls have taken over Camp Hammond.
 He aids the Shadow Initiative in a failed attempt to assassinate Queen Veranke.
 Escaping by once again shrinking down, O'Grady discovers the Skrulls' last resort plan: to open a giant Negative Zone portal, and have the entire United States removed from this dimension.
 During this time, O'Grady muses that the Skrulls planned for every possible complication that Earth's heroes might have created, but did not plan on a "one-inch tall coward" running around underfoot.
 Escaping the Skrulls on the back of one of their shock troopers, Eric brings the information to some of the remaining Initiative members, and they set out to stop the plan from happening.

-Following the Skrulls' defeat, O'Grady is commended for his good work, and is promoted to a position in the Thunderbolts.
+Following the Skrulls' defeat, O'Grady is commended for his good work, and is promoted to a position in the Thunderbolts during the "Dark Reign" storyline.
+Quasimodo even researched O'Grady for Norman Osborn and suggests that O'Grady's activities be monitored closely.